DSCI-310-2024/DSCI-310-Group_13/CODE_OF_CONDUCT.md

 ## Reporting Violations

-Violations of this Code of Conduct can be reported by contacting the project team at [Project Email](annaczarnocka08@gmail.com).
+Violations of this Code of Conduct can be reported by contacting the project team at (annaczarnocka08@gmail.com).
 All complaints will be reviewed and investigated promptly and fairly.

 ## Enforcement